 - support for people to meet cultural obligations

-- counselling and grief support
+- counselling, grief and bereavement support

 - support for emotional, social and spiritual concerns